SV

 Correct Answer: C. Tyndall Effect

-The Tyndall Effect is used to identify the presence of nanoparticles in a liquid.
-If light passes through a true solution, it remains invisible, but in a nano-suspension, the path becomes visible.
-This is a common test used in laboratories to confirm the quality of a colloid.
+• **Tyndall Effect** = The Tyndall Effect is used to identify the presence of nanoparticles in a liquid. • **Key significance** — If light passes through a true solution, it remains invisible, but in a nano-suspension, the path becomes visible. • 💡 Wrong-option analysis: A: Doppler Effect is a different concept; B: Photoelectric Effect is a different concept; D: Stark Effect is a different concept.

 4